crobbins215/pdf-merge-split/README.md

-## Security & Compliance

-- Secret scanning: Gitleaks runs on every push/PR via `.github/workflows/gitleaks.yml` using `.gitleaks.toml`.
-- One-off history scan: trigger `Secret Scan (Full History)` from Actions to scan entire Git history.
-- Dependencies: Dependabot alerts are monitored; see the Security tab for current status.
-- Reporting: Please follow the guidance in [`SECURITY.md`](SECURITY.md) and use GitHub private reporting for vulnerabilities.

-### Run full-history secret scan

-Run a one-off scan of the entire Git history to check for past secrets:

-- Actions: open `Secret Scan (Full History)` → `Run workflow`.
-- Option: set `includeForks` to `true` to include merges from forks.
-- Outputs: redacted JSON uploaded as artifact `gitleaks-history-report`.
-- Tracking: an issue `Gitleaks full-history scan findings` is opened/updated with a summary and run link.
-- If any true positives are found, rotate credentials and close the issue when done.

 # PDF Merge & Split Connector

 A Camunda Outbound Connector for PDF document manipulation, providing split and merge operations for workflow automation.